 Q - What should I wear?

-Pole exercise and dance moves require friction between skin and the pole therefore the more exposed skin the better.
-Shorts and a crop top are ideal, bikini for the more daring.
-However, it is important to feel comfortable so wear what you feel comfortable wearing even if you may not be able to do some of the moves due to lack of friction.
-X-Pole has a range of suitable pole exercise and dance clothes on the web site.
-Our new silicone finish poles allow you to pole without the need for bare skin, so with these poles you can wear leggings, long sleeve tops, jumpers - even a three-piece suit if you felt like it - the costume possibilities are endless now!
+Pole exercise and dance moves require friction between skin and the pole.
+Therefore, the more exposed skin, the better.
+Shorts and a crop top are ideal, a bikini for the more daring.
+However, it is important to feel comfortable, so wear what you feel comfortable wearing, even if you may not be able to do some of the moves due to a lack of friction.
+X-Pole has a range of suitable pole exercise and dance clothes on the website.
+Our new silicone finish poles allow you to pole without the need for bare skin, so with these poles, you can wear leggings, long sleeve tops, jumpers - even a three-piece suit if you felt like it - the costume possibilities are endless now!